Key takeaways

 *Note that not all of this information may be required by the credit card issuer at the time of application.

 Depending on the card, you may have to mail in supporting documents to prove you have a business.
-This may include information from the Internal Revenue Service that proves your Tax ID number or income information.
+This may include information from the Internal Revenue Service that proves your EIN or income information.
 In most circumstances, though, you’ll receive notice of approval within a few seconds of applying online.

-Why get a business credit card instead of a personal credit card?
+Top reasons to get a business credit card

 There are a variety of reasons to obtain a business credit card for your business, including the following: